Three Score and Ten

 About the Song:

-“Three Score and Ten”, or “In Memoriam of the poor Fishermen who lost their lives in the Dreadful Gale from Grimsby and Hull, Feb.
-8 & 9, 1889” (original broadside title), is a poem written by William Del** (no one is entirely sure how his name was spelled) and a traditional melody.
+“Three Score and Ten”, originally titled “In Memoriam of the poor Fishermen who lost their lives in the Dreadful Gale from Grimsby and Hull, Feb.
+8 & 9, 1889,” is a poem written by William Delf set to traditional melody.
+No one is entirely sure how his name was spelled, even he was inconsistent on it, but Delf is how it’s most commonly spelled nowadays.
 It tells the story of smacksmen from Grimsby and Hull that died in the gale of 1889.
 William wrote this song to raise money for the survivors.
 He was born in Wangford, Suffolk in 1851.
 According to The Hull Times on March 2nd, 1889, the ships that sank were The Sea Searcher (trawl smack, 5 men), The John Wintringham (11 men), The Eton (iron steam trawl smack, 8 men), The British Workman (cod smack, 7 men), The Sir Frederick Roberts (trawl smack, 5 men), The Kitten (trawl smack, 5 men), and The Harold (trawl smack, 5 men).

 In 1957, the song was collected by J. Pearson of Filey who had preserved the song in the repertoire of the Filey Fishermen’s Choir, which Pearson was a member of.
 Over the years, six of its original verses had been lost, but it picked up a melody, a chorus, and an additional verse.
 Some of the lost verses were about other fishing and lifeboat disasters at Hull, Withernsea, Filey, and Southport.